powturbo/TurboPFor-Integer-Compression/README.md

  - :new: **Novel** Implicit skips with zero extra overhead
  - :new: **Novel** Efficient **Bidirectional** Inverted Index Architecture (forward/backwards traversal).
  - more than **2000! queries per second** on GOV2 dataset (25 millions documents) on a **SINGLE** core
- - :sparkles: Parallel Query Processing on Multicores w/ more than **7000! queries/sec** on a quad core PC.<br>
+ - :new: Parallel Query Processing on Multicores w/ more than **7000! queries/sec** on a quad core PC.<br>
    **...forget** ~~Map Reduce, Hadoop, multi-node clusters,~~ ...

 ### Benchmark: